panagenda/oe-on-az/README.md

 # panagenda OfficeExpert on Azure

-This repository contains everything needed to deploy panagenda OfficeExpert in Azure.
+This repository contains everything needed to deploy panagenda OfficeExpert on Azure.

 ## TL;DR